sravanigona/Tiny-Titans---Knowledge-Distillation-for-Neural-Network-Compression/README.md

 # Knowledge Distillation for Model Compression

 This project implements a **Knowledge Distillation (KD)** framework to compress a large, complex neural network (ResNet-18 teacher model) into a lightweight, efficient custom CNN student model.
-The focus is on optimizing the model for deployment in resource-constrained environments without significantly compromising accuracy.
+The focus is on optimizing the model for deployment in resource-constrained environments without significantly compromising accuracy. ([Full Project Report](https://github.com/sravanigona/Tiny-Titans---Knowledge-Distillation-for-Neural-Network-Compression/blob/main/Project%20Report.pdf))

 ## Objective